BREAK INTO TOP PUBLICATIONS WITH A MARKETING STRATEGY THAT WORKS

 The secret to writing effective pitches comes down to three simple steps:

-Step 1: Find a killer story idea and learn how to present it to editors so that they’re dying to hire you to write it.
+Step 1: Find a killer story idea and learn how to present it to editors so they’re dying to pay you to write it.
 (This is so simple and easy to learn, yet the step most writers fail at.)

 Step 2: Study the publications you’re pitching and send them ideas that are perfectly suited to their style and audience.